-After reading this article, we hope the process for how to stream live video on your website seems clear and accessible.
+After reading this article, we hope the process of how to stream live video on your website seems clear and accessible.
 We’d love to hear from our readers, so let us know what you think in the comment section below.
 For regular tips on live streaming and exclusive offers, we also invite you to join our LinkedIn group.

-Finally, if you’re not yet a DaCast customer, why not give our 30-day free trial (no credit card required) a try?
+Finally, if you’re not yet a Dacast customer, why not give our 30-day free trial (no credit card required) a try?
 Click the button below to create your free account today!